minibul/cv/README.md

 *Oct 2022 - Present*
 * Leading a team of 3 testers
-* Constantly interact with developers, analysts, project manager, and designers
+* Constantly interact with developers, analysts, project managers, and designers
 * I carry out `functional` and `regression` testing of the backend, `WEB`, and `mobile` applications on `iOS` and `Android`
 * I develop `test plans`, create `test cases`, writing `checklists`, and document defects in `Jira`
 * Working with testing and logging systems: `Postman`, `Amazon`, `Charles`, `Devtools`, `Android Studio`, `Firebase`, `PerfectPixel`
 * Working with `PostgreSQL` using `DataGrip`
 * Working with layouts in `Figma`
 * Working with `Git`, `Idea`, `Java`, `Unity`
+* Working with `Docker`, `Visual Studio Code`
 ------------------------
 #### Reviewer at the Yandex.Practicum "Test Engineer" project
 [**Yandex**](https://practicum.yandex.ru/qa-engineer/) · Part-time